OffchainLabs/arbitrum-classic/docs/Time_in_Arbitrum.md

 Because ArbChains operate off-chain, an ArbChain's block number or timestamp might differ a little bit from the current Ethereum block.
 The ArbChain's clock will never get ahead of the Ethereum's, but the ArbChain's clock might "run a bit slow".
 A rollup chain can configure the maximum amount its clock can differ, but generally it will stay within 20 blocks or 10 minutes
-In particular, a rollup chain can configure how far behind it's clock may fall, but generally it will stay within 20 blocks or 10 minutes.
+In particular, a rollup chain can configure how far behind its clock may fall, but generally it will stay within 20 blocks or 10 minutes.

 As you would expect, the results given by `block.number` and `block.timestamp` will never decrease; they can only increase.